boardgameio/boardgame.io/docs/documentation/api/Lobby.md

 Returns an array of `matches`.
 Each instance has fields:

-`roomID`: the ID of the room instance.
+`matchID`: the ID of the room instance.

 `players`: the list of seats and players that have joined the game, if any.